 Environmental and weather data. - Environmental and weather data continued to be recorded at our four automated stations.
-Our network includes 3 full stations, two at low and one at high elevation (20 m and 370 m ASL, respectively) where air and ground temperature, air humidity, precipitations, solar radiation, wind speed and direction are recorded on an hourly basis throughout the year (Fig. 1).
+Our network includes 3 full stations, two at low and one at high elevation (20 m and 370 m ASL, respectively) where air and ground temperature, air humidity, precipitations, snow accumulation on the ground, solar radiation, wind speed and direction are recorded on an hourly basis throughout the year (Fig. 1).
 A fourth station measures soil surface temperature in areas grazed and ungrazed by geese (i.e. exclosures).
-All automated stations were visited during the summer to download data and were found to be operating normally.
+All automated stations were visited during the summer to download data and were found to be operating normally except for one of the station at low elevation (the oldest one).
+Water infiltrated in the housing of the datalogger, which unfortunately resulted in the loss of the datalogger and its data for the entire year.
 Daily precipitation was also recorded manually during the summer.
-Finally, snowmelt was monitored by measuring snow depth at 50 stations along two 250-m transects and by visually estimating snow cover in the Base-camp Valley, both at 2-day intervals.
+Finally, snowmelt was monitored by measuring snow depth at 50 stations along two 250-m transects and by visually estimating snow cover in the Qarlikturvik Valley, both at 2-day intervals.

-Monitoring of goose arrival and nesting. - We monitored goose arrival in the Basecamp Valley by counting goose pairs every two to three days from our arrival on the island until the end of snowmelt on sample plots.
-Nest searches were carried out within walking distance (~6 km) of both the Base-camp Valley and the Camp-2 area between 8 and 18 June.
+Monitoring of goose arrival and nesting. - We monitored goose arrival in the Qarlikturvik Valley by counting goose pairs every two to three days from our arrival on the island until the end of snowmelt on sample plots.
+Nest searches were carried out within walking distance (~6 km) of both the main field station and the Camp-2 between 8 and 18 June.
 Nests are found by systematic searches conducted over various areas in the field.
-At the Base-camp Valley where nest density is always low, nests searches are conducted throughout the valley.
+In the Qarlikturvik Valley where nest density is always low, nests searches are conducted throughout the valley.
 At Camp-2, nest searches are conducted in two ways: 1) over an intensively-studied core area (ca 50 ha) located in the centre of the colony every year, and 2) within a variable number of 1 and 2-ha plots randomly located throughout the colony.
 Nest density was calculated over a fixed 30-ha area within the intensively-studied core area.
 We also attempted to find the nests of as many neck-collared females as possible through intensive searches on foot throughout the nesting colony.
 All nests were revisited at least twice to determine laying date, clutch size, hatching date and nesting success.
 During the hatching period, we visited a sample of nests almost daily to record hatch dates and to web-tag goslings.